keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 ### Rexe

-Enter, the `rexe` script (coincidentally, written by me!). `rexe` is at https://github.com/keithrbennett/rexe and can be installed with `gem install rexe`. `rexe` provides several ways to simplify Ruby on the command line, tipping the scale so that it can be done more often.
+Enter, the `rexe` script (coincidentally, written by me!). `rexe` is at https://github.com/keithrbennett/rexe and can be installed with `gem install rexe`. `rexe` provides several ways to simplify Ruby on the command line, tipping the scale so that it is practical to do it more often.

 For consistency with the `ruby` interpreter we called previously, `rexe` supports requires with the `-r` option, but also allows grouping them together using commas: